vanjoe/ORCA/README.md

 ORCA supports multiple memory interfaces to interoperate with different FPGA IP.
 Accesses may be cached (if caches are enabled) or uncached.
-Cached instruction or data accesses go out over the IC or ID AXI interface respectively.
+Cached instruction or data accesses go out over the IC or DC AXI interface respectively.
 Uncached accesses go over either the uncached AXI4-Lite (IUC/DUC) or auxiliary interfaces (WISHBONE, Avalon, or LMB).